What are stem cells?

 It is completely painless and safe for both of them and it only takes approximately 3 minutes..

-What is the process involved and how is the blood and tissue storage done?
+What is the process involved and how is the blood done?

 After delivery, health professionals will cut the umbilical cord which they will previously disinfect and they will give the needed care to the baby.
 At that time, before removing the placenta from the mother´s uterus, they will perform the collection of the cord blood.
-This will be placed in a bag that comes in the kit with an anticoagulant substance and should be closed perfectly.
-In the case of tissue preservation, a piece of the cord of about 15 cm will be cut and subsequently introduced in a tube that contains preservation liquid.
-Both will be sent on a special transportation device to the Bank in the UK.
+This will be placed in a bag that comes in the kit with an anticoagulant substance and should be closed perfectly and will be sent on a special transportation device to the Bank in Portugal.

 Blood and tissue is transported quickly and safely within 24/48 hours to the storage facility (the bank) where it is analyzed and processed separately in a Clean Room.
 It is subsequently frozen in nitrogen tanks and will remain there until they are required with a unique identification code for each patient.